MARN-5895/Website/assignments/02/README.md

 Note that `stats_output.txt` is not a good filename, because it says nothing about original data that was used to generate the statistics.
 A better filename would be `stats-NPG_NENE01729A.txt`.
 To avoid confusion below, delete the `stats_output.txt` file using `rm stats_output.txt`.

+---
+Exercise: running a script multiple times with different inputs/outputs

-**Write a shell script that executes goostats.sh for all protein data and save the statistics in properly named output files in a new subdirectory.** You should name your script `run_stats.sh` and your output directory should be named `stats`.
+1. Write a shell script that executes goostats.sh for all protein data and save the statistics in properly named output files in a new subdirectory.
+You should name your script `run_stats.sh` and the output directory should be named `stats`.
+2. Execute the script in the terminal.
+3. Verify that the scripts has generated the statistics in the directory `stats`.

+---

 ## Step 4: Compare scripts and results with other pairs/small groups
-Compare and contrats your two bash scripts written to complete steps 2 and 3 with those of your colleagues and reflect on the potentially different approaches to renaming several files and running a scripts multiple times with different inputs.
+Compare and contrats your two bash scripts written to complete steps 2 and 3 with those of your colleagues and reflect on the potentially different approaches to renaming several files and running a script multiple times with different inputs.